less-lab-uva/semLidarFuzz/tool/README.md

 - Activate python venv
 - From the `genLidarTestTool` directory run `. setup.sh` (sets up the PYTHONPATH for the tool)
 - in the run file alter the arguments to match your setup
-- ./runToolAndSUTs.sh
+- `./runToolAndSUTs.sh`
     - python genLidarTests.py [args] generates mutations and evaluates them
     - python finalVisualization.py [args] visualizes the top results reported by the finalDetails object produced (see controllers/finalVisualize)
     - python produceCsv.py [args] creates csv files created from the finalDetails object produced (see controllers/analytics)
-    - Note see the controller readmes for more explantation on each of the above scripts
+    - Note see the controller readmes for more explanation on each of the above scripts

 ---